-There are many ways to qualify for Medicaid benefits quickly, while legally sheltering your assets from Medicaid spend down.
+There are many ways to qualify for Medicaid benefits quickly, while legally sheltering your assets.
 This is perfectly legal and does not involve hiding anything from the Medicaid agency.

 Not every asset you own is counted toward the $2000 assets limit.
 It is crucial to know which assets are countable and which are non-countable before applying for Medicaid because if you are above the limit when you apply, it may be much more difficult to qualify than if you had taken action before you applied.

 Non-countable assets are exempted or not counted towards asset limits.
 Non-countable assets include the primary home of the Medicaid applicant or their spouse.
 Certain states allow "return home intent" which means you intend to return home after your nursing home stay.
 Medicaid considers this intent because the program wants to ensure you have a home you can return to.

 However, for exemption purposes, there is a limit on the equity value of your home.
 The equity value is a home’s value minus debt against it.
 As of the writing of this article, the equity value cannot be more than $595,000 or $893,000 depending on the state.
 However, there is no limit on the equity value if the applicant’s spouse lives in that home.
 Some other exempt assets include an automobile, pre-paid funeral and burial expenses, life insurance policies (max. cash value is $1,500), term life insurance, appliances, household furnishings, personal items, jewelry, and clothing.